Dimkarodinz/activeadmin_ancestry_view/README.md

   },
   shift_depth: 2 # In 'em'.
 Default is 4
   color:  true,  # TODO On/off colorize nodes.
 Default is true
-  select: true,  # TODO On/off select of subtree on click.
-Default is true
 ```

 ## Model methods